NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Upstage.md

-**Trigger** A foe attempts a skill check and doesn't get a critical success
+**Trigger** An enemy attempts a skill check and doesn't get a critical success

 * * *